 The Research Institute for Olympic Sports in Finland is collaborating with Nightingale to explore the Olympic athletes’ immune system, their susceptibility to infections and other wellness parameters.

-Nightingale's blood test will be used by 30 top cross-country skiers from the Finnish National XC ski team to compare their health stats with regular people of the same age and sex.
-The aim is to identify differences between the metabolic health of these highly active sportspersons and individuals who have an average active life.
+30 top cross-country skiers will use Nightingale's blood test from the Finnish National XC ski team to compare their health stats with regular people of the same age and sex.
+The aim is to identify differences between these highly active sportspersons' metabolic health and individuals who have an average active life.